Our mission is to advance excellence, create champions and build strong community support for lasting change in Oklahoma City Public Schools.

 Paula Lewis, Chairwoman, OKCPS Board of Education

-Aurora Lora, OKCPS Superintendent
+Sean McDaniel, OKCPS Superintendent

-Providing Innovative Support To Teachers
+Providing Innovative Support to Teachers

 Increasing Community Engagement and Awareness

-Supporting English Language Learning Programs
+Supporting English Language Programs

-Providing Teacher and Leader Professional Development
+Teacher and Leader Professional Development

 The Foundation for Oklahoma City Public Schools is a public charity recognized by the IRS as a 501(c)3.
 As such, the organization is required to file a Form 990 on an annual basis.
 Our Federal Employer Identification Number (FEIN) is 73-1222182.
 The Foundation’s bylaws also require an annual independent financial audit.
 The documents are a matter of public record, and we’ve provided them below for easy access.
 This page will be updated as more recent financial information becomes available.